rlape2/rlape2.github.io/README.md

 ## Education
-Geography major with a concentration in Geospatial Science and Technology at The University of Tennessee Third year student
+Geography major with a concentration in Geospatial Science and Technology at The University of Tennessee

 ## Employment
 Academy Sports cashier,
-Williams Creek Golf Course maintenance
+Williams Creek Golf Course maintenance,
+Williamson County Parks and Recreation,
+Harpeth Conservancy

 ## Geography courses completed
 Geography 312: First steps in GIS programming,